-CB.
-Monitoring well replacement.
-If information available to the department indicates that a monitoring well(s) required by 20.6.6.23 NMAC is not located hydrologically downgradient of the contamination sourcedairy facility it is intended to monitor, is not completed pursuant to 20.6.6.23 NMAC or contains insufficient water to effectively monitor ground water quality effectively, a permittee shall install a replacement monitoring well(s).
-The replacement monitoring well(s) shall be installed within 120 days of the date of postal notice of notification from the department and a survey of the replacement monitoring well(s) shall be performed within 150 days of the date of postal notice of notification from the department monitoring well(s) shall be located, installed, completed, surveyed and sampled pursuant to 20.6.6.23 NMAC.
-The permittee shall develop a monitoring well completion report pursuant to Subsection J of 20.6.6.23 NMAC and submit it to the department within 180 days of the date of postal notice of postal notice of notification from the department to 20.6.6.23 NMAC.
+C. Monitoring well replacement.
+If information available to the department indicates that a monitoring well(s) required by 20.6.6.23 NMAC is not located hydrologically downgradient of the contamination source it is intended to monitor, is not completed pursuant to 20.6.6.23 NMAC or contains insufficient water to effectively monitor ground water quality effectively, a permittee shall install a replacement monitoring well(s).
+The replacement monitoring well(s) shall be installed within 120 days of the date of postal notice of notification from the department and a survey of the replacement monitoring well(s) shall be performed within 150 days of the date of postal notice of notification from the department may grant an extension for good cause shown.
+The replacement monitoring well(s) shall be located, installed, surveyed and sampled pursuant to 20.6.6.23 NMAC.
+The permittee shall develop a monitoring well completion report pursuant to Subsection J of 20.6.6.23 NMAC and submit it to the department within 180 days of the date of postal notice of notification for motification from the department, provided the department within 180 days of the date of postal notice of notification for good cause shown.

-DC.
-Exceedances of permitted maximum daily discharge volume.
+D. Exceedances of permitted maximum daily discharge volume.
 If the maximum daily discharge volume authorized by the discharge permit is exceeded by more than ten percent for any four average daily discharge volumes within any 12-week period, the permittee shall submit within 60 days of the fourth exceedance: a corrective action plan for reducing the discharge volume; or an application for a modified or renewed and modified discharge permit pursuant to 20.6.6.10 NMAC.
 Within 30 days of postal notice of department approval, the permittee shall initiate implementation of the corrective action plan.